 Another significant disadvantage of converting your bike into an e-bike is the added weight of the motor and battery, which can make your ride more challenging.
 With added weight, your bicycle’s center of gravity can shift, making it harder to maneuver, especially when you’re riding uphill or making sharp turns.
 The battery may also reduce the amount of storage and carry-on space available on your bike.
 And, besides, to improve performance, you may need to upgrade other components of your bike, particularly the brakes and tires, further increasing the costs of the conversion process.

-You may also like: How to Convert Your Conventional Bike to an Electric Bike
+You may also like: How to Operate an Electric Bike: A Beginner’s Guide to Riding in Style

 Factors to consider before converting your bike